Constulose Coupons & Discount Card – Guaranteed Prices from $2.52

 Constulose Side Effects

-When taking this medication, you might experience some mild side effects such as gas, bloating, burping, stomach rumbling, nausea, or cramps.
-These are generally not serious and often improve as your body adjusts to the medication.
-However, if they persist or worsen, it's important to contact your healthcare provider.
+When taking this medication, some common side effects you might experience include gas, bloating, burping, stomach rumbling, mild stomach pain, nausea, and cramps.
+These effects are generally mild and tend to resolve on their own.
+However, if they persist or become bothersome, it's advisable to consult with a healthcare professional for guidance.

 What is the difference between lactulose and Constulose?